openedx/frontend-app-communications/README.rst

 Purpose
 *******

-A tool used by course teams to communicate with thier learners.
+A tool used by course teams to communicate with their learners.
 The interface for anything related to instructor to learner communications.
 Instructor bulk email, for example.

 Getting started
 ------------